jenhakk/Graphic_UI_Java/Bensis 2.0/README.md

 Each of us had our own ares and we coded them on our own (before we knew about github) and in the end I merged them into one and made necessary changes to it work as one.

+You can see some windows of the project in the picture folder.

 These were mandatory areas of the program: